CRUD Methods

 update

-Updates rows matching the given id or where clause.
+Updates rows matching the given id, where clause, or Drizzle SQL expression.
 Returns the updated row, or null if no row matched.

 // By primary key value